-Appellants argue that the circuit court erred in dismissing their appeal because: (1) Appellants satisfied the jurisdictional prerequisites for obtaining judicial review of the Board's decision under the HAPA; (2) the appellate review of Board decisions provided for under the tax code is a nonexclusive remedy; and (3) the Board's arbitrary conduct and abuse of discretion during Appellants' administrative proceeding can only be addressed effectively through judicial review under specific application for tax appeals.
+Appellants argue that the circuit court erred in dismissing their appeal because: (1) Appellants satisfied the jurisdictional prerequisites for obtaining judicial review of the Board's decision under HAPA; (2) the appellate review of Board decisions provided for under the tax code is a non-exclusive remedy; and (3) the Board's arbitrary conduct and abuse of discretion during Appellants' administrative proceeding can only specific application for tax appeals.
 And in general rules of statutory construction, the specific prevails over the general.